Skip to content

 The nature of this problem changes depending on the number of users.

-When N = 10, the mean is close to nearly every user.
-If the tastes of 10 people overlap to some degree, an average design fits all 10 reasonably well.
-In this case, UX design works relatively reliably.
+When N=10, the mean is close to almost every user.
+If the preferences of 10 people are reasonably similar, an average design fits all 10 well enough.
+In this case, UX design works relatively well.

-When N = 10,000, the situation is different.
-The user distribution becomes more varied: some people want minimalism, others want information density; some want a fast workflow, others want guidance.
-If you average those two groups, you get a design that is neither minimal nor information-dense, neither fast nor sufficiently guided β€” one that feels awkward to everyone.
+When N=10,000, the situation is different.
+The user distribution grows more diverse.
+Some people want minimalism; others want information density.
+Some want a fast workflow; others want guidance.
+If you take the mean of these two groups, you get a design that is neither minimal nor information-dense, neither fast nor sufficiently guided β€” awkward for everyone.

 This is the precise definition of what we commonly call "generic" design.
-It is not the result of designer incompetence.
-It is a mathematical consequence of designing for the average.
+It is not the result of a designer's incompetence.
+It is a mathematical outcome of designing for the average.

 Why site builder designs are generic

-Look at the templates from site builders like Squarespace, Wix, and Webflow, and most of them look alike: the same structure, similar fonts, familiar color palettes, predictable section flows.
+If you look at the templates from site builders like Squarespace, Wix, or Webflow, most of them look remarkably similar: the same structure, comparable fonts, familiar color palettes, and predictable section flows.

-It is because the user distribution they serve is too wide: lawyers, yoga instructors, restaurant owners, B2B SaaS founders, people building a wedding page.
+Personally, I see it differently.
+The most fundamental reason is that the user distribution they must serve is far too wide: lawyers, yoga instructors, restaurant owners, B2B SaaS founders, people building a wedding page,

-Average out all those users, and the result is inevitably a design that looks like something you have seen somewhere before.
+and when you take the average of all those people, the result is inevitably a design that looks like you've seen it somewhere before.

-This is not a UX failure.
-It is the mathematical limit of average design.
-The wider the user distribution, the blurrier the average becomes.
+Why does the design end up this blurry?
+Strong preferences polarize users.
+In the end, this is simply the mathematical limit of average design: the wider the user distribution, the blurrier the average becomes.

 So why do users accept generic design? (the demand side)

 This raises a question.
-If average design feels awkward to everyone, why do site builder templates survive in the market?
+If average design is awkward for everyone, why do site builder templates survive in the market?

-This question arises because we are implicitly operating under a flawed assumption,
+The reason this question even arises is that we are implicitly operating on a flawed assumption:

-the assumption that users are points, each with a clearly defined taste.
+the assumption that users are discrete points, each with a clearly defined preference.

 But the resolution of those preferences is low.
-How clean, what kind of warmth, simple in what dimension β€” the details are blank.
-Even they do not know.
+How clean, what kind of warmth, simple in which dimension β€” the details are empty.
+The users themselves don't know.

 So when a user encounters a new design, what actually happens is

-When a user says "this design is my style," the overwhelming majority of cases are not genuine pre-existing preference discovery but post-hoc rationalization.
+When a user says "this design matches my taste," the overwhelming majority of the time it is not a genuine discovery of a prior preference but post-hoc rationalization.

 This mechanism explains why generic design survives.

-Generic design feels like you've seen it somewhere before.
-Even on first encounter, users feel a familiarity as if they've already seen it.
-That familiarity translates into a sense of safety.
+Generic design feels like something you've seen before.
+Even on first exposure, users feel a familiarity, as though they've already encountered it, and that familiarity translates into a sense of safety.
 So users have no complaints.
-The dopamine hit is weak, but there is no aversion either.
+The dopamine hit is weak, but there is no rejection either.

 A novel design is the opposite.
-It triggers strong dopamine, but simultaneously carries a risk of rejection.
-If a user runs into details that clash with already-formed preferences, they reject it outright.
+It produces a strong dopamine response, but carries the simultaneous risk of rejection.
+If a user's already-formed detail clashes with what they see, they reject it outright.

-What survives in the market, then, is a variation on the familiar: not a completely new design, but a recognizable form with a modest degree of differentiation added.
-This is the exact formula behind site-builder templates, and more broadly, the formula behind most commercial design.
+The designs that survive in the market are therefore variations on the familiar: not entirely new forms, but shapes that feel like something seen before, with just a touch of differentiation added.
+This is exactly the formula behind site-builder templates, and more broadly, the formula behind most commercial design.

-Data reveals the distribution but does not make the choice
+Data shows you the distribution, but it doesn't make the choice for you

-But data does not tell you which distribution to prioritize.
+What data cannot tell you, however, is which distribution to prioritize.

-If Design A satisfies 60% of users and Design B satisfies a different 40%, which do you choose?
+If design A satisfies 60% of users and design B satisfies a different 40%, which do you choose?
 Data does not answer that question.
-Data simply shows which distribution each design works for.
+It merely shows which distribution each design works for.

-And the problem goes even deeper.
-If users do not know the details of their own preferences, data cannot know those details either.
-When a respondent in a user interview says "I like this kind of design," that answer is most likely a post-hoc rationalization that the user constructed in that moment.
-Data does not measure users' genuine preferences; it measures the rationalized answers users produce at the time of measurement.
+The problem runs even deeper.
+If users themselves don't know the details of their own preferences, there is no way the data can know them either.
+A response in a user interview like "I like this kind of design" is likely the post-hoc rationalization the user came up with in that moment.
+Data doesn't measure users' true preferences; it measures the rationalized answers users produced at the moment of measurement.

-The choice is a value judgment.
-You must decide which users to prioritize, which to abandon, and how to fill in the missing details.
+That choice is a value judgment.
+You must decide which users to prioritize, which users to discard, and how to fill in the details that data leaves blank.

 And someone has to make that decision.

-There is a fact that most UX discourse avoids: good UX is not design that satisfies everyone but design that consciously abandons certain segments.
+There is a fact that most UX discourse avoids: good UX is not design that satisfies everyone but design that consciously discards certain segments.

-Apple's products explicitly abandon price-sensitive users.
+Apple's products explicitly discard price-sensitive users.
 Vimeo ceded the vlogger market to YouTube and focused on filmmakers.
-Notion initially abandoned casual note-takers and focused on power users (though it is now expanding again).
-Good products always abandon someone.
+Notion initially discarded casual note-takers and focused on power users (though it is now expanding again).
+Good products always discard someone.

-Design that abandons no segment ultimately converges on the average, and the average fits no one exactly.
+Design that discards no segments ultimately converges on the average.
+And the average fits nobody exactly.

 Design that leaves everyone moderately dissatisfied.
-Site-builder templates are like that, enterprise SaaS UIs are like that, and government websites are like that.
+Site-builder templates are like this, enterprise SaaS UIs are like this, and government websites are like this.

-The decision to abandon a segment is always political.
-It means deciding which users have more value and whose experience you are willing to sacrifice for others.
-And that decision cannot be delegated to data.
-It demands someone's judgment.
+The decision to discard a segment is always political.
+It means deciding which users are more valuable and whose experience to sacrifice for whom.
+And this decision cannot be delegated to data.
+It requires someone's judgment.

 The UX distribution is also geographically fragmented

-Up to this point, the post has treated the distribution as a single statistical object.
-In reality, however, it is far more complex: the distribution is multiple distributions, geographically separated.
+So far, this post has treated the distribution as a single statistical object.
+But in reality, the distribution is far more complex than that.
+It is a plurality of distributions, separated geographically.

-Once this dimension enters the picture, the limitations of average design deepen by another level.
-The average not only ignores variance but also requires deciding which region's average to target in the first place.
+Once this dimension enters the picture, the limits of average design deepen by another level.
+The average not only ignores variance; it must also decide which region's average to target in the first place.

 (The UI of CSDN, one of China's largest information sites)

 Consider red.
-The same color sits at a different point on the distribution depending on the region.
+The same color occupies a different point in the distribution depending on the region.

-In Chinese UI design, red signals good luck, prosperity, and celebration: red envelopes for the Spring Festival, red garments at weddings, a color believed to attract wealth.
-That is why Chinese e-commerce sites fill sale banners, loyalty point notifications, and CTA buttons with red.
+In Chinese UIs, red signals luck, prosperity, and celebration: the red envelope at Lunar New Year, the red dress at a wedding, the color said to attract wealth.
+As a result, Chinese e-commerce sites fill their sale banners, points-accrual notifications, and CTA buttons with red.

 Users receive it as a positive stimulus.

-In Western UI, red is the exact opposite: danger, warning, error.
+In Western UIs, red is the opposite: danger, warning, error.
 Stop signs, red alert messages, delete buttons.
-Show the same red CTA button to Western users and it reads as aggressive or like a warning.
+Show the same red CTA button to a Western user and it feels aggressive or like a warning.

-It is the same color, but where it lands on the distribution is culturally inverted.
-When a global product designs a "red button," the first decision is which distribution's mean to target.
+It is the same color, but where it sits in the distribution is reversed across cultures.
+When designing a "red button" for a global product, you first have to decide which distribution's center you are targeting.

 There is also an asymmetry in information density and animation.